woohoolabs/yin/README.md

 }
 ```

-Documents can also have a meta section which can contain any non-standard information.
+Documents may also have a meta section which can contain any non-standard information.
 The example above adds a
 [profile](http://jsonapi.org/extensions/#profiles) and some information about pagination to the document.

 Note that the `domainObject` property is a variable of any type (in this case it is a hypothetical collection),